Canada is the second largest nation on earth and an incredibly vibrant and diverse country.

 This is a familiar story in many ways, although modern-day Canada seems to have reconciled the past with its Indigenous population more successfully than we have back home in Australia.
 Learn about First Nations’ culture at a fascinating presentation on Turtle Island in the country’s capital city Ottawa.

 Poutine is Canada’s unofficial and much-loved national dish — chips, gravy and cheese curd all mixed together in one gooey lump of goodness.
 Montreal is reputedly the spot to sample the world’s best poutine.

 Do you have any suggestions to add to our list of the best things to do in Canada?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock

-This segment of Tour the World was produced by Late Night Media Productions, under a co-production agreement with Peppercorn Productions, publisher of The Big Bus tour and travel guide.
-Copyright © Late Night Media Productions.
+This segment of Tour the World was coproduced by Peppercorn Productions — publisher of The Big Bus tour and travel guide.

-Adam Ford is editor of The Big Bus tour and travel guide and a Melbourne-based travel TV presenter, writer, blogger and photographer.
-Adam has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
-He worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
-Adam also appears regularly as a travel commentator on Sky News Business Class.
+Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
+He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
+Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.